adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 1. Download the latest AYC release from [here](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/releases/latest) or [here](https://sourceforge.net/projects/advanced-youtube-client-ayc/).
 2. Extract the **ayc** folder inside to anywhere on your computer (eg: **C:\ayc**). **Do not extract inside Program Files.**
-3. Open **AYClient.bat** and follow the on screen [instructions](#instructions).
+3. Open **AYClient.bat** and follow the on screen instructions.
 4. When you're done there'll be a shortcut created in ayc folder, on the desktop and in start menu.
+Open it to start using AYC.

 ## Instructions

-**The below only applies for v4.13 and earlier releases.
-Since v4.14 it's handled automatically.**
+**These instructions only applies for v4.13 and earlier releases.
+If you're on v4.14 or newer, you don't need to do it.**
 If AYC redirected you here, that means it failed to do it automatically.
 Follow the instructions to setup manually.

 **Warning: Windows 11 may undo these changes randomly without even asking you.
 If AYC ever appears broken, redo the instructions from this guide.**